 The Bible begins with two books that, when read back to back, make for a great action movie – as does the last book of the Bible; so, it begins as it ends – with creation at its heart.
 And between these books is a whole lot of life and wisdom.
 One thing I learned is that there truly is nothing new under the sun.
 If you’re experiencing it in your life today I guarantee you there is verse and wisdom to help you to integrate your challenges into your life AND a lifeline to cling to.

 When I shared my accomplishment of finishing the Bible with a friend here in prison he asked me what the greatest lesson was that I learned.
 On the surface it’s easy to quote the two greatest commandments: “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength,” and,”…love your neighbor as yourself,” [Mat 22:37-39] and so I did.
 My friend wasn’t satisfied and he rephrased his question to, “what was your biggest personal learning about your life?”
-I said I didn’t know and that I not looked at that relationship in that way as it never occurred to me to do so.
+I said I didn’t know.

 I knew the answer and it’s been painful to accept the truth of it all.
 So, what is my truth?